enodynowski/HTB/Obscure/Obscure.md

 Lets base64 decode it, since its clearly base64 encoded, and see what on earth it is.
 I wrote it to a file and ran `file` on it, and lo, it's a keepass database:

-`pass.kbdx: Keepass password database 2.x KDBX`
+`pass.kdbx: Keepass password database 2.x KDBX`

 #### Password Cracking

 I took oru password database that we have and used the tool that comes with kali called `keepass2john` to extract the password hash from it.
 I wrote it to a file.

-`keepass2john pass.kbdx > htb4john.txt`
+`keepass2john pass.kdbx > htb4john.txt`

 Then, it's as easy as running your hash-cracking tool of choice to crack the hash